surendraDev1/subdrive_react/README.md

 6. **Authenticate and Redirect:**
    - Click on the Login button in the frontend application.
 You will be redirected to Keycloak for authentication.
-   - Use the credentials created in the Keycloak realm to log in.
+   - Use the credentials of the user created in the Keycloak realm to log in.
    - After successful authentication, you will be redirected back to the application.